ploneintranet/experimental.securityindexing/README.rst

 ------------------------------------------------------

-  1. For each catalog provided by the AT tool for the content object's meta type, 1.1 Query an adapter which provides experimental.securityindexing.ISecurityIndexer 1.2 If an adapter was found, the invoke the `index_object` API 1.3 Otherwise invoke the default implementation (as described above in RIS-1)
+  1. For each catalog provided by the AT tool for the content object's meta type, 1.1 Query an adapter which provides experimental.securityindexing.IARUIndexer 1.2 If an adapter was found, the invoke the `index_object` API 1.3 Otherwise invoke the default implementation (as described above in RIS-1)